cthedot/vanillabox/README.md

 Use mouse, keyboard or touch to navigate.

-Tested in Firefox, Chrome, Edge 16, IE11, Safari.
+Tested in Firefox, Chrome, Edge, IE11, Safari.
 IE has limited support for larger than window images for which the slide has to be scrolled which seems a reasonable fallback.
 If image fits in viewport IE works fully anyway.

 ## Demo